Definition: What is ideation?

 Another example is the synthesis of margarine.
 In 1869, Napoleon III offered a prize to anyone who discovered a process for making a butter substitute for the armed forces and the lower classes.
 The result was the idea for processed fat, today known as margarine.
 Both examples show not only the long history of idea generation with a large crowd but also the effectiveness of ideation as a method for innovation development.

-Over time, such approaches for solving complex problems became more and increasingly valued.
+Over time, such approaches to solving complex problems have become increasingly valued.
 In particular, ideation challenges, either in-house or with an external crowd, have gained popularity as a method for generating new ideas and as a source of innovation.
-This has already been put into practice successfully by established companies such as Adidas, BMW Group, Cisco, or Porsche.
+Well-known companies such as Adidas, BMW Group, Cisco, or Porsche have already successfully put this into practice.

 Difference between ideation and innovation management